 Many student loan borrowers attempt to manage their repayment and recertification themselves to save money, but in 2025, that “do-it-yourself” (DIY) approach is increasingly exposing hidden risks and costs.
 As regulatory changes, backlog delays and legal complications grow; borrowers who go it alone may find themselves missing out on savings or worse, trapped in costly mistakes.

 The SAVE Plan.
 Once a top-tier IDR option, the SAVE Plan is now effectively blocked, and borrowers must reapply for or switch to IBR, PAYE, or ICR.
-Edvisors That shift can lead to higher monthly payments, especially if borrowers’ income has increased or if they miss key deadlines.
-Forbes Without deep knowledge of the repayment landscape, DIY borrowers may choose suboptimal plans, costing them more over time.
+That shift can lead to higher monthly payments, especially if borrowers’ income has increased or if they miss key deadlines.
+Without deep knowledge of the repayment landscape, DIY borrowers may choose suboptimal plans, costing them more over time.

 Annual recertification remains a pain point.
 New Department of Education guidance suggests that some SAVE borrowers won’t have to recertify until early 2026, but that “rolling” recertification timeline isn’t intuitive for many.
 Failing to recertify or misunderstanding deadlines can lead to payment increases, loss of favorable plan status, or even ineligibility for certain benefits.

 Interest has resumed accruing on some loan accounts following court rulings affecting the SAVE Plan.
-Forbes Without expert help, borrowers may miscalculate or under‐estimate the long-term cost of their repayment strategy, which could undermine forgiveness potential or leave them paying more interest than necessary.
+Without expert help, borrowers may miscalculate or under‐estimate the long-term cost of their repayment strategy, which could undermine forgiveness potential or leave them paying more interest than necessary.

 While loan servicers are responsible for administering federal student loans, they are not financial advisors and their limitations can create serious issues for borrowers.
 Servicers often provide inconsistent or incomplete information, struggle with high call volumes, and may incorrectly process IDR applications or payment counts due to staffing shortages and ongoing system backlogs.
 Their goal is to manage accounts efficiently for the Department of Education, not to help borrowers minimize payments, plan for forgiveness, or optimize long-term outcomes.
 As a result, many borrowers receive guidance that is generic, outdated or simply wrong for their situation This leads to higher payments, missed deadlines or years of lost progress toward forgiveness.
 Professional support fills this gap by offering personalized, accurate, strategy-driven assistance that servicers cannot provide.